Arrbat/CTF_AND_CRACKMES_WRITEUPS/README.md

-# Writeups on different crackmes/CTF challenges with scripts, rules or different goals of analysis (if applicable)
+# Solved crackmes/CTF with written writeups

 - Root Directories are named due to challenges' difficulty

 - Every challenge has own directory where writeup (.md), and possible analysis artifacts are provided (scripts, rules etc if needed)